 Air Fryer Fajitas

-- Combine all your spices in a small bowl and mix together well, then add in with beef and stir to coat.
+- Combine all your spices in a small bowl and mix together well, then add in with meat and stir to coat.

 - Add sliced bell peppers and onions and add your remaining 1 tbsp of olive oil on top.
 Stir so vegetables and meat are all coated well.